Hives/makers-notes/week-4/rps-challenge-exemplar-vid.md

   A Gem to initialize an rspec environment for a sinatra application, using capybara.

-- She wrote a test for the computer's choice like this:
+- I thought the way she wrote this test for the computer's choice was interesting:
   ```ruby
   scenario 'game chooses "Rock"' do
     click_button 'Rock'